rht-labs/enablement-docs/facilitation/04-retrospectives/README.md

 # Retrospectives

-> Session to introduce the practice of Retrospectives, how we use them and show some examples of real Retrospectives artefacts.
-This will also include facilitating a retrospective at the end of each day and running a Real-Time retrospective throughout the 4 day session.
+> Session to introduce the practice of Retrospectives, how we use them and show some examples of real Retrospective artefacts.
+This will also include facilitating a retrospective at the end of each day and running a Real-Time Retrospective throughout the 4 day session.

 _____